TITLE 86: REVENUE

 f) The exemption includes the sale of materials to a purchaser who manufactures the materials into an exempted type of machinery and equipment or tools that the purchaser uses in the manufacturing of tangible personal property or leases to a manufacturer of tangible personal property.
 However, the purchaser must maintain adequate records clearly demonstrating the incorporation of these materials into exempt machinery and equipment.

 g) Beginning July 1, 2017, the manufacturing machinery and equipment exemption includes machinery and equipment used primarily in graphic arts production.
 "Graphic arts production" means the production of tangible personal property for wholesale or retail sale or lease by means of printing, including ink jet printing, by one or more of the processes described in Groups 323110 through 323122 of Subsector 323, Groups 511110 through 511199 of Subsector 511, and Group 512230 of Subsector 512 of the North American Industry Classification System (NAICS) published by the U.S. Office of Management and Budget, 1997 edition.
-Graphic arts production does not include the transfer of images onto paper or other tangible personal property by means of photocopying or final printed products in electronic or audio form, including the production of software or audiobooks.
+Graphic arts production does not include the transfer of images onto paper or other tangible personal property by means of photocopying or final printed products in electronic or audio form, including the production of software or audio-books.
 Persons engaged primarily in the business of printing or publishing newspapers or magazines that qualify as newsprint and ink, by one or more of the processes described in Groups 511110 through 511199 of Subsector 511 of the NAICS published by the U.S. Office of Management and Budget, 1997 edition, are deemed to be engaged in graphic arts production.
-(Section 2-30 of the Act)
+[35 ILCS 120/2-30]

 1) The manufacturing machinery and equipment exemption applies to qualifying machinery and equipment used in graphic arts production processes, as those processes are described in the NAICS and includes repair and replacement parts, both new and used, and including equipment that is manufactured on special order to be used primarily in graphic arts production.